dhh1128/codecraft.co/progressive-disclosure-everywhere.md

 <p style="padding-left:30px;text-align:center;"><strong><span style="color:#000080;">Action Item</span></strong></p>
 <p style="padding-left:30px;"><em><span style="color:#000080;">Analyze a piece of code with progressive disclosure lenses.
 What do you (what does the compiler) have to know about this code to interact with it successfully?
 For example, does a C++ header #include a bunch of other headers when it could use a forward declaration instead?
 Could you use the pimpl idiom to decrease what's exposed?
 Is there a class that should be used through an interface?
 Do the comments and names disclose the right amount of detail in the right places?</span></em></p>

----

-What should code look like when we squint at it? | Codecraft (2013-09-19 08:22:54)

-[…] maybe, profound—how nicely this piece of advice maps onto the design principle of progressive disclosure.
-The human mind is simply wired to perceive in broad outlines, and then to gradually clarify, a few […]

----

-Headers, babies, and bathwater | Codecraft (2013-08-12 11:02:29)

-[…] is the the first baby that’s being thrown out with the bathwater.
-Think progressive disclosure: headers could dramatically simplify what a consumer of code has to wade through.
-If they worked […]